carlosguerrero/HDFSMapReduce-GA/README.md

+# Migration-Aware Genetic Optimization for MapReduce Scheduling and Replica Placement in Hadoop

 This program has been implemented for the research presented in the article "Migration-Aware Genetic Optimization for MapReduce Scheduling and Replica Placement in Hadoop", accepted for publication in the "Journal of Grid Computing"l.